einschmidt/hassio-addons/Caddy 2/README.md

 Add one or more arguments to the list, and they will be executed every single time this add-on starts.

 **Note**: The `--config` argument is set automatically.
 Further information can be found in the offical [documentation](https://caddyserver.com/docs/command-line#caddy-run).

+### Option: `log_level`

+The `log_level` option controls the level of log output by the addon and can be changed to be more or less verbose, which might be useful when you are dealing with an unknown issue.
+Possible values are:

+- `trace`: Show every detail, like all called internal functions.
+- `debug`: Shows detailed debug information.
+- `info`: Normal (usually) interesting events.
+- `warning`: Exceptional occurrences that are not errors.
+- `error`:  Runtime errors that do not require immediate action.
+- `fatal`: Something went terribly wrong.
+Add-on becomes unusable.

+Please note that each level automatically includes log messages from a more severe level, e.g., `debug` also shows `info` messages.
+By default, the `log_level` is set to `info`, which is the recommended setting unless you are troubleshooting.